taolei87/RBGParser/README.md

 There are many other possible running options.
 Here is a more complicated example:
 ```
-java -classpath "bin:lib/trove.jar" -Xmx20000m parser.DependencyParser \
+java -classpath "bin:lib/trove.jar" -Xmx32000m parser.DependencyParser \
   model-file:example.model \
   train train-file:example.train \
   test test-file:example.test \
   output-file:example.out \
-  model:standard  C:1.0  iters:5  pruning:false R:20 gamma:0.3 thread:4
+  model:standard  C:1.0  iters:5  pruning:false \
+  R:20 gamma:0.3 thread:4 converge-test:50
 ```
-This will run a standard model with regularization *C=1.0*, number of training iteration *iters=5*, rank of the tensor *R=20*, number of threads in parallel *thread=4*, weight of the tensor component *gamma=0.3*, and no dependency arc pruning *pruning=false*.
+This will run a standard model with regularization *C=1.0*, number of training iteration *iters=5*, rank of the tensor *R=20*, number of threads in parallel *thread=4*, weight of the tensor component *gamma=0.3*, the number of adaptive hill-climbing restarts during testing *converge-test=50*, and no dependency arc pruning *pruning=false*.
 You may take a look at RBGParser/src/parser/Options.java to see a full list of possible options.

 ###### 3.3 Using Word Embeddings

 To add unsupervised word embeddings (word vectors) as auxiliary features to the parser.
 Use option "word-vector:WORD-VECTOR-FILE":
 ```
-java -classpath "bin:lib/trove.jar" -Xmx20000m parser.DependencyParser \
+java -classpath "bin:lib/trove.jar" -Xmx32000m parser.DependencyParser \
   model-file:example.model \
   train train-file:example.train \
   test test-file:example.test \